HumanAIGC/knot_forcing_demo_page/README.md

-Project Page for Animate Anyone 2
+Project Page for Knot Forcing